cc-hpc-itwm/proxsgd/README.md

 This repository contains the simulations in Section 4.2.

-# Baseline
+# Hyperparameter Search
-This branch is created to train model with SGD optimizer.
+This branch is created for Hyperparameter search using Tree Structured Parzen Estimator based on Bayes Theorem.

 ## Setup
 Kindly follow the following steps to get experimental results.

-1. Create pytorch enviornment.
+1. Install Optuna in pytorch enviornment.
 2. Update config.py with required settings.
-3. Change variable 'lr' values for different learning rates and Run main_search_baseline.py
+3. Run main_bayesian_search.py
 4. Results can be seen in directory mentioned in config.py